mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/pm/src/chapter_1.md

 > Job of the product manager is to **discover** a product that is **valuable, usable and feasible** -  *Marty Cagan*

+> Management is learned skill.
+Nobody was born a great manger - *Ben Horowitz*

+> It is easy to teach an innovator to become a CEO than teach a CEO to become an innovator - *Ben Horowitz*

 ![greatwall](img/greatwall.jpg)
 <sup>image credit: Chromecast</sup>